Russia Denies Allegations It Paid Militants To Kill U.S. Troops As 'Nonsense'

 Klintsevich, a member of the ruling United Russia party, said the reports of the bounties are more about a domestic political struggle in the U.S. where Russia is being used as a "bogeyman" to hurt President Trump's reelection chances.

 Klintsevich served as a captain in the Soviet army's disastrous nine-year war in Afghanistan and heads an influential veterans' organization.
-He recalled how the U.S. financed and armed Afghan guerillas known as the mujahedeen, who fought successfully against Soviet forces.
+He recalled how the U.S. financed and armed Afghan guerrillas known as the mujahedeen, who fought successfully against Soviet forces.
 But Klintsevich said the United States went into Afghanistan in 2001 for the right reason: to fight the Taliban.

 In the months after the Sept.
 11 attacks, Putin — in his second year as Russia's president — tried to use a common front against terrorism as a way of deepening relations with the United States.